 Essay Application:

 Our essay application process is designed to give individuals the opportunity to show us a range of qualities we believe will make them successful at LinkedIn.
 This includes their drive and ability to learn, tenacity and work ethic, unique perspective and passion for the role.
-As part of the essay application process, candidates are required to submit responses to all components of the three application essay questions.
+As part of the essay application process, candidates are required to submit responses to all components of the four application essay questions.
 Responses will be reviewed for completeness as well as content.
-Candidates are expected to submit their responses by the application deadline (March 6th, 2024 at 11:59PM PT).
+Candidates are expected to submit their responses by the application deadline.

 Take-home Project:

 A recruiter will contact you if you are selected for virtual interviews following initial application review.
 You will be asked to complete and submit an independent take-home project prior to the virtual interviews.
 This take-home project is coding based and is designed to understand your potential and skills in building backend focused applications.
-Candidates completing the backend take-home project will be asked to focus on the logic that creates non-visible application behavior (early April - early May).
+Candidates completing the backend take-home project will be asked to focus on the logic that creates non-visible application behavior.

 Virtual Interview:

 During the virtual interview, candidates will go through two interviews (one focused on technical skills and the other on soft skills) and a REACH Meet & Greet.
 In the technical interview, candidates will be expected to explain and extend their solution to the previously submitted take-home project.
-During the soft skill interview, a manager will get to know you beyond your technical skills (mid April - late May).
+During the soft skill interview, a manager will get to know you beyond your technical skills.

 Offer:

-Candidates who receive an offer will find out more details about their future team and the program, including their minimum time in program based on their current experience and skill level (by late May).
+Candidates who receive an offer will find out more details about their future team and the program.
+The entire application process can take between 3-4 months.

 Start date:

 There will be a set hiring date so that apprentices will start in groups and go through a custom REACH onboarding experience together.
-Your recruiter can provide further detail on this start date during the hiring process so that there is sufficient time to prepare (June).
+Your recruiter can provide further detail on this start date during the hiring process so that there is sufficient time to prepare.

 Q: When is the next application period?

-A: We accept applications a few times a year, please check back mid 2024.
+A: We accept applications a couple times a year.
 The dates will be posted on this site once confirmed.

 Q: How many apprentices are you accepting?